You currently see all funding and discounts available to you through NMFA. Below, you can filter them.

 Interested in seeing our partner organizations instead?
 Click here.

 NMFA awards can be used for a variety of educational and employment pursuits.
-Scholarship funds on average are $1,000 and can be used towards degrees, certifications, licensure, clinical supervision for mental health licensure, CEUs, business expenses and more!
-Any spouse with a valid military ID is eligible.
+Scholarship funds on average are $500-$1,000 and can be used towards degrees, certifications, licensure, clinical supervision for mental health licensure, CEUs, business expenses and more!
+Any spouse eligible to hold a military ID is eligible.
 Applications are now open!